watson-developer-cloud/assistant-improve-recommendations-notebook/README.md

 - __Dialog Flow Analysis notebook__ help you assess and analyze user journeys and issues related to the dialog flow of ineffective (low quality) conversations based on production logs.
 Check out [Dialog Flow Analysis](https://github.com/watson-developer-cloud/assistant-dialog-flow-analysis) for more details.

 - __Dialog Skill Analysis notebook__ help you analyze characteristics of your data such as the number of training examples for each intent or the terms which seem to be characteristic of a specific intent.
-Check out [Dalog Skill Analysis](https://github.com/watson-developer-cloud/assistant-dialog-skill-analysis) for more details.
+Check out [Dialog Skill Analysis](https://github.com/watson-developer-cloud/assistant-dialog-skill-analysis) for more details.

 ## Getting Started